 Pro Tip: Be sure to track how well your campaigns perform and use that to make adjustments and more informed decisions.
 Maybe you’ll come to learn that different link destinations tend to convert better, or that people are more receptive to informational newsletters than promotions.
 Take that kind of information and use it to make your campaigns stronger.

-You can be strategic and deliver the right content, to the right person, at the right time.
 Many platforms offer different options in terms of targeting your audience.
 You can easily target contacts you got from a specific event, certain timeframe, or however else you could want to classify them, along with customizing your emails with their individual information.
-Then, once you have your contacts
+Then, once you have your contacts.

 organized, you can strategically deliver campaigns based on your goals.